-Mon - Thurs: 5pm till 10pm 5hrs TOTAL: 20hrs per week
+Mon - Thurs: 5pm till 10pm 5hrs

+TOTAL: 20hrs per week

+WEEKS: 75 weeks of instructional time/1500 actual hours

 The State of Maryland requires fifteen hundred (1500) actual clock hours for cosmetology licensure.
-At THE TEMPLE School, future professionals are expected to complete their program of cosmetology with a MINIMUM attendance rate of 90%.
+At THE TEMPLE Annapolis School, future professionals are expected to complete their program of cosmetology with a MINIMUM attendance rate of 90%.
 This is the ratio between PROGRAM CLOCK HOURS and ACTUAL CLOCK HOUR ATTENDED AS SCHEDULED.